What is it?

 Gadgets: ticks most of the boxes

-Specifications will be specific to the car’s trim level – there are SE, Sport, S Line, S and RS versions - and you can browse a 2014 Audi A3 brochure, here
+Specifications will be specific to the car’s trim level – there are SE, Sport, S Line, S and RS versions.

 However, all Audi A3s came with alloy wheels, an electric parking brake, Apple CarPlay and Bluetooth connectivity, voice control for the phone and audio system, a 5.8-inch infotainment display screen, a driver’s information display (trip computer), air-conditioning and a pair of Isofix mount for child seats.